DK96-OS/treescriptify/README.md

    - `-d` or `--directories`
 3. Prune Empty Directories
    - `-p` or `--prune`
+5. Tree Depth
+   - The maximum number of parent directories in the tree.

+## Features In Progress

-4. Gitignore Patterns
+- Gitignore Patterns
    - `--gitignore` or `--no-gitignore`
    - Either argument disables Gitignore, which is on by default.
-5. Tree Depth
-   - The maximum number of parent directories in the tree.